-- 1) The vehicle must meet the minimum axle spacing requirements stipulated in Section 5. - 2) The prime mover must be fitted with an Antilock Braking System (ABS) or an Electronic Braking System (EBS). - 3) All vehicles must be fitted with and have a functioning EBS wiring network to support CAN communications across the entire combination, with adequate power to support the Trailer Electronic Braking System (TEBS) of all trailers and dollies in the combination. - 4) All prime movers / rigid trucks must supply a CAN / TEBS brake application signal. - 5) All trailers with TEBS must be fitted with a green TEBS power-on indicator lamp and a red or flashing green TEBS fault indicator lamp, or a diagnostic board.
-The green lamp must illuminate when the TEBS is powered, and red lamp must illuminate when there is a system fault, or the green lamp must flash when there is a system fault.
+- 1) The vehicle must meet the minimum axle spacing requirements stipulated in Section 5. - 2) The prime mover must be fitted with an Antilock Braking System (ABS) or an Electronic Braking System (EBS). - 3) All vehicles must be fitted with and have a functioning EBS wiring network to support CAN communications across the entire combination, with adequate power to support the Trailer Electronic Braking System (TEBS) of all trailers and dollies (where applicable) in the combination. - 4) All prime movers / rigid trucks must supply a CAN / TEBS brake application signal.

-- 6) All semi-trailers must be fitted with TEBS, with a fully functional Rollover Stability System (RSS) and a compatible CAN connection linking all units in the combination. - 7) If dollies are not fitted with TEBS, the EBS cabling can bypass the dolly and directly connect semi-trailer to semi-trailer. - 8) The vehicle must be monitored via the Intelligent Access Program (IAP) or similar program approved by Main Roads WA. - 9) A PBS Level 4 vehicle must pass a Load Transfer Ratio (LTR) assessment.
-The LTR result must not exceed 0.8. - 10) The warning sign specified in Section 8 must be fitted to the rear of PBS Level 4B vehicles where the combination length is ≥55 metres. - 11) All PBS vehicles carrying dangerous goods must have a Static Rollover Threshold performance level not less than 0.40 g.

-Notes: The above additional mandatory requirements are minimum requirements.
+- 5) All trailers with TEBS must be fitted with a green TEBS power-on indicator lamp and a red or flashing green TEBS fault indicator lamp, or a diagnostic board.
+The green lamp must illuminate when the TEBS is powered, and red lamp must illuminate when there is a system fault, or the green lamp must flash when there is a system fault. - 6) All semi-trailers must be fitted with TEBS, with a fully functional Rollover Stability System (RSS) and a compatible CAN connection linking all units in the combination. - 7) If dollies are not fitted with TEBS, the EBS cabling can bypass the dolly and directly connect semi-trailer to semi-trailer. - 8) The vehicle must be monitored via a telematics monitoring program approved by Main Roads WA. - 9) A PBS Level 4 vehicle must pass a Load Transfer Ratio (LTR) assessment.
+The LTR result must not exceed 0.8. - 10) All PBS vehicles carrying dangerous goods must have a Static Rollover Threshold (SRT) performance level not less than 0.40 g. - Note: The above additional mandatory requirements are minimum requirements.
 Where a greater requirement is specified by the PBS Assessor, the greater requirement must be complied with.